 Car Accidents Can Cause Preterm Labor in Pregnant Women

 Car accidents can be very traumatic for people.
-For pregnant woman, car accidents can be even more traumatic because of the potential danger to them or their babies’ health.
-Pregnant woman in car accidents should take precautions the days following the accident.
-Miscarriages, pre-term labor, and placental abruption are potential risks for pregnant woman who have been in car accidents.
+For pregnant women, car accidents can be even more traumatic because of the potential danger to them or their baby’s health.
+Pregnant women in car accidents should take precautions in the days following the accident.
+Miscarriages, pre-term labor, and placental abruption are potential risks for pregnant women who have been in car accidents.
 Make sure you see medical professionals after your accident to check up on your baby.
-Symptoms that should be alarming and cause for you to seek professional assistance are swelling in the face or hands, increased vaginal discharge, loss of consciousness, vaginal bleeding, pain in the abdomen, dizziness, vomiting, or not feeling the baby moving.
-Pregnant woman who are in car accidents are likely to be considered by professionals as a high risk pregnancy.
+Symptoms that should be alarming and cause you to seek professional assistance are swelling in the face or hands, increased vaginal discharge, loss of consciousness, vaginal bleeding, pain in the abdomen, dizziness, vomiting, or not feeling the baby moving.
+A pregnant woman who is in a car accident is likely to be considered by professionals high-risk pregnancies.
 Even if there are no apparent physical injuries, a sudden and severe stopping motion can be very harmful to a fetus.

 What is Pre-term Labor?

 Pre-term labor is when a pregnant woman goes into labor before the 37th week of her pregnancy.
 The closer to the 37th week the better chances of having a healthy baby.
 If the baby is born around the 32nd week, there are likely to be complications for the baby.
 Breathing, eating, and staying warm can be difficult for the baby, and proper treatment is required.
 If the baby is born closer to the 26th week, it is a life-or-death situation in terms of the treatment of the baby.